 The manta rays come to meet Matt, who has immersed himself in apnea.
 (Komodo, Indonesia, July 2016)

-In Komodo (Indonesia), it is difficult to miss the majestic manta rays.
-Underwater while diving or from the surface with a simple snorkel, it is a sumptuous show!
+In Komodo (Indonesia), it's hard to miss the majestic manta rays.
+Whether diving underwater or snorkeling from the surface, it's a sumptuous spectacle!

 Manta Point on video

 The footage from this underwater video had been sleeping at the bottom of my hard drive for many months...
-It was about time I put a little editing online! 😉
+It was about time I put a little montage online! 😉

-I filmed these beautiful giants at the site of Karang Makassarlogically called "Manta Point" by the divers.
-A name not usurped at all.
-It is the most famous and popular manta spot in Komodo.
+I filmed these beautiful giants at the site of Karang Makassarlogically called "Manta Point" by divers.
+Not a misnomer at all.
+It's Komodo's best-known and most popular manta spot.

-It is relatively safe and accessible to all.
-Whether you are bottle diver, freediver or simple swimmer in palms-mask-tuba (this is called PMT or snorkeling), it is quite easy to observe the huge manta rays (in the 3-4 meters of scale), which adore to walk in the sector between girlfriends.
+It's relatively safe and accessible to all.
+Whether you're a scuba diver, freediver or simply a swimmer with fins, mask and snorkel (known as PMT or snorkeling), it is quite easy to observe the huge manta rays (in the 3-4 meters of scale), which adore to walk in the sector between girlfriends.

-Harmless manta rays?
+Are manta rays harmless?
 Yes, they are!
 I specify it, because I am often asked the question: these enormous rays do not have a stinger, unlike these small treacherous stingrays...
-On this subject I let you (re)discover my painful misadventure of July 2009, in Sangalakianother "Manta Point", located in the Derawan archipelago, near Borneo).
+On this subject I let you (re)discover my painful misadventure of July 2009, in Sangalakianother "Manta Point", located in the Derawan archipelago near Borneo).

-Five years later my first dive cruise in Komodo in 2011In Karang Makassar, I was happy to see that mantas are still there, in numbers.
-In Karang Makassar, there is no need to go deep or to look for them for a long time.
+Five years later my first dive cruise in Komodo in 2011In Karang Makassar, I'm delighted to see that the mantas are still there in numbers.
+In Karang Makassar, there's no need to go deep or look for them for very long.

-While diving, you just have to position yourself at a strategic spot on the bottom, which rarely exceeds 10-15 meters of depth, in the area, and wait.
-After a few minutes, you can see them arriving, in small groups, effortlessly going up the often furious current that sweeps the coral debris substrate.
+On a dive, all you have to do is position yourself at a strategic spot on the seabed, which rarely exceeds 10-15 meters in depth, in the area, and wait.
+After a few minutes, you'll see them arriving in small groups, swimming effortlessly up the often furious current that sweeps across the substrate of coral debris.

-Of course, when snorkeling on the surface as well as diving underwater, it is useless to follow them as they swim fast and the current can be strong in Komodo.
-They are the ones who decide to approach, who accept our presence or not, who come to meet us or not.
+Of course, when snorkeling on the surface or diving underwater, it's pointless trying to follow them, as they swim so fast and the current can be so strong in Komodo.
+It's they who decide whether or not to approach us, whether or not to accept our presence, whether or not to come and meet us.

 Karang Makassar is a real express way to mantas!
 (Komodo, Indonesia, July 2016)